kubernetes-sigs/gateway-api/geps/gep-4894/index.md

 ## Open Questions

 - When we add `selectorRef`, will `ReferenceGrant` be required for cross-namespace references?
+- Should cross-namespace Route -> Backend references be supported (via ReferenceGrant)?
 - Should the `Backend` surface a status condition reporting whether the `Selector` resolved to any endpoints (for example, to flag a selector that matches no pods)?
-- Where should the port be defined for each `Backend` type?
-The `Backend` is the only place it can live for `Selector` and `ExternalHostname`, but for a future `selectorRef` the referenced EndpointSelector already defines its own ports, which may make `Backend.port` redundant.
+- What should the structure of `Backend.spec.port` be to align with Service and the future EndpointSelector backing?
+- What is the long-term relationship between the `Backend` resource and `BackendTLSPolicy`?
+Inline TLS on `Backend` serves the common, backend-owner-authored case, but `BackendTLSPolicy` may still be the better fit where the configuring persona differs from the backend owner (for example, a Gateway or cluster operator enforcing trust settings for a backend they do not own).